What is Solvency Risk?

-Solvency is a term implying that a company can meet its long-term financial obligations on time and continue operating as a “going concern”.
+Solvency Risk measures the capacity of a company to meet its long-term financial obligations on time and continue operating as a “going concern”.

-The solvency of a company can be put at risk by a variety of internal or external catalysts, such as an unexpected cash shortage due to underperformance or an unfavorable secular trend that necessitates significant spending to adjust to the new market conditions.
+The solvency risk of a company can be determined by a variety of internal or external catalysts, such as an unexpected cash shortage due to underperformance or an unfavorable secular trend that necessitates significant spending to adjust to the new market conditions.

 A sudden drop-off in operating performance or an unanticipated setback in performance is rarely sufficient on its own to result in a company becoming insolvent.